 Vegan Meatballs (Sweet & Sticky)

 You guys knew I’d be back with another veggie meatballs recipe, didn’t ya?
-I promise you’re going to love these Vegan Teriyaki Meatballs.
-These cauliflower meatballs — or veggie meatballs or or literally whatever you want to call them — are about to make your next weeknight meal EPIC.
+I promise you’re going to love these sweet and sticky vegan teriyaki meatballs.
+They’re cauliflower meatballs — or vegetarian meatballs, or literally whatever you want to call them — and they’re about to make your next weeknight meal EPIC.

-- Firm enough to stick a fork in and not fall apart
+- The perfect texture.
+Firm enough to stick a fork in and not fall apart, but still moist on the inside.

-- Meal prep friendly — make like 40 and add it to everything in life.
+- Meal prep friendly.
+Make like 40 of these juicy meatless meatballs and add them to everything in life.

 Notes on the Ingredients